 1. Laksa

-A dish of Peranakan origin, the Singaporean version is traditionally curry laksa.
+A dish of Peranakan origin, the Singaporean version is a traditional curry laksa.
 It is spicy and creamy.

 2. Chicken Rice